The two defaults scenario for stressing credit portfolio loss distributions: Conclusions

 \section{Conclusions}

-We have studied the way in which defaults impact a credit portfolio loss distribution in an enhanced CreditRisk$^+$ model, by looking at the loss distribution conditional on a number -- one or two in this note -- of defaults.
-While the derived formulas are not necessarily easy to implement, they provide nonetheless insight in the details of how the default scenarios impact the conditional portfolio loss distribution.
+We have studied the way in which defaults impact a credit portfolio loss distribution in the CreditRisk$^+$ framework, by looking at the loss distribution conditional on some -- one or two in this paper -- of defaults.
+While the derived formulas are not necessarily easy to implement, they provide nonetheless insight into the details of how the default scenarios impact the conditional portfolio loss distribution.

-The results of this note can be used for specific stress scenario analyses that are intended to identify whether large credit exposures besides having an obvious size impact additionally contribute to sector risk concentrations.
+The results of this paper can be used for specific stress scenario analyses that are intended to identify whether large credit exposures besides having an obvious size impact additionally contribute to sector risk concentrations.
 Another more indirect application of the results would be to use them to check the accuracy of alternative approaches to such default scenario analyses.
 One potential alternative approach is Monte Carlo portfolio simulation which would suffer from rare event effects when deployed for estimating loss distributions conditional on two or more defaults.

-Another potential alternative could be to calculate for each obligor the probability of default conditional on the joint default of a fixed set of obligors and then to use these conditional probabilities of default as input parameters to a portfolio model.
-This ``stressed input parameters'' approach ignores the exact dependence between the default events of the obligors considered defaulted under the scenario and the economic factors commonly used for modeling dependence in credit portfolio models.
-Therefore, the approach is principally biased.
-If the bias were not too big, the approach nonetheless would be useful for its conceptual simplicity.
+Another alternative could be to calculate for each obligor the probability of default conditional on the joint default of a fixed set of obligors and then to use these conditional probabilities of default as input parameters to a portfolio model.
+This ``stressed probabilities of default'' approach is unbiased but ignores the exact dependence between the default events of the obligors considered defaulted under the scenario and the economic factors commonly used for modeling dependence in credit portfolio models.
+Therefore, the approach is principally inaccurate.
+Numerical examples show that the inaccuracy may be significant but tends to overestimate tail losses and hence to err on the conservative side.

-A study on the numerical comparison of the three different approaches -- analytical as described in this note, Monte Carlo Simulation, and stressed input parameters -- within the CreditRisk$^+$ framework would help to establish their relative reliability.